Bill Cunningham (American photographer): Career

 Cunningham contributed significantly to fashion journalism, introducing American audiences to Azzedine Alaïa and Jean Paul Gaultier.
 While working at Women's Wear Daily and the Chicago Tribune, he began taking candid photographs of fashion on the streets of New York.
 He was a self-taught photographer.
 He took one such photograph of Greta Garbo, though he later said he had not recognized her while photographing her nutria coat: "I thought: 'Look at the cut of that shoulder.
 It's so beautiful.'
 All I had noticed was the coat, and the shoulder."

+In 1977, Cunningham contributed a photo style feature to the SoHo Weekly News.
 He then published a group of impromptu pictures in the New York Times in December 1978, which soon became the regular series On the Street.
 His editor at the New York Times, Arthur Gelb, called these photographs "a turning point for the Times, because it was the first time the paper had run pictures of well-known people without getting their permission."
 Cunningham nevertheless joked about his role at the paper: "I'm just the fluff.
 I fill around the ads, if we have any."
 Although then-executive editor A. M. Rosenthal was virulently homophobic and consciously neglected coverage of the LGBT community during this period (precipitating editorial conflicts with the likes of fellow Pulitzer Prize winner Sydney Schanberg), Cunningham helped to subvert this stance by photographing a fundraising event in the Fire Island Pines in 1979 and letting the perceptive reader interpret his photos without verbal clues.
 Following Rosenthal's retirement from the role in 1988, Cunningham was able to integrate AIDS benefits, pride parades and Wigstock into his coverage.